TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/README.md

 * [llama-3_synthetic_reviews_split_sentiment.csv](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/blob/main/Data/llama-3_synthetic_reviews_split_sentiment.csv): Contains the same data as [llama-3_synthetic_reviews_split.csv](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/blob/main/Data/llama-3_synthetic_reviews_split.csv) but with a topic assigned to each review achieved by using BERTopic

 ## Notebooks
-In the folder [Notebooks](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/tree/main/Notebooks) :notebook:, are all tThe Jupyter Notebooks we used for all our computation, analysis, and visualization, including the main Notebooks, the Notebooks used for classification, the Notebooks used for synthetic product review generation, and the Notebooks used for the analysis of the product reviews.
+In the folder [Notebooks](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/tree/main/Notebooks) :notebook:, are all the Jupyter Notebooks we used for all our computation, analysis, and visualization, including the main Notebooks, the Notebooks used for classification, the Notebooks used for synthetic product review generation, and the Notebooks used for the analysis of the product reviews.
 Below you will find a brief overview of all the Jupyter Notebooks:

 **Main Notebooks:**
 * [ETL.ipynb](https://github.com/TomSOWI/DLSS-24-Synthetic-Product-Reviews-Generation/blob/main/Notebooks/ETL.ipynb): Notebook for data preprocessing / extract-transform-load (ETL) pipeline, including: